0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 ## Dragonfruit issues

-Dragonfruit upgrade inherited from its predecessors, the configuration that each block in the zkEVM is equivalent to one L2 transaction.
+Dragonfruit upgrade inherited from its predecessors the configuration that each block in the zkEVM is equivalent to one L2 transaction.

 The justification for the _one block per transaction_ configuration was that it achieves minimum delay when creating blocks.